-Just because populists speak in a language that people understand and don't obscure their policies in meaningless jargon doesn't mean that those policies are meaningless.
+Populists speak in a language that people understand, and don't obscure their policies in meaningless jargon.
+This simplification does not mean that their ideas have no weight.

 A populist gains their power first and foremost by connecting with people and engaging them in a political process they would otherwise feel alienated from.
 If they can cut to the heart of the matter with a solution that is simple and effective - why penalise them.